SUP Surf Guide Winter Edition

 Better Waves: Waves are created from storms way out in the Ocean.
 In winter time the storms come from the North Pacific (which is closer to us than summer storms from the Tropics).
 The "ripples" or swells dissipate less over the shorter distance resulting in cleaner waves on our shores.
 This is great for beginners and advanced riders as the waves are much easier to catch and the rides are much longer regardless of whether you're on a 3ft or 10ft wave.

-Mild conditions: Relatively speaking, Winters on the Pacific Coast are pretty mild compared to places where it snows regularly.
+Mild conditions: Relatively speaking, Winters on the Pacific Coast are pretty mild compared to places where it snows regularly like the East coast or Europe.
 The ocean's temp rarely gets below 50 and air temps on the coast average 60 in winter.
-With the proper gear, it's super manageable!
+With the proper gear it's super manageable!

 How to get started!

 1) Get your Wetsuit Now: Wetsuits are very hard to come by right now due to the supply chain issues manufacturers are still facing.
 The colder it gets the faster they sell... it's best to get a suit before you really need it.
 For Winter, most people are fine with 4/3 full suit.
 If you tend to get cold easily, a 5/4 wetsuit or a rashguard layer underneath will help keep you warm during your sessions.

 2) Join our Group Class: If you are brand new to surfing in general or are looking to learn SUP surfing, sign up for our Intro to SUP Surfing class (level 4).
 We teach the basics on how to paddle out and navigate a surf break.
 We also go over "surfing etiquette" so you can avoid making common mistakes out in the line up.
 Our intro to SUP Surf Level 4 class is also a great opportunity to try out some SUP Surf Boards.